swgn/tidy-sveltekit-starter/README.md

 You can choose to run using a Node.js or Bun runtime.

 > [!NOTE]
-> Running with Bun leverages all the advatages of Bun, however many production environments use a Node.js runtime, therefore using Node.js may ensure your app remains Node friendly even when developed using Bun.
+> Running with Bun leverages all the advantages of Bun, however many production environments use a Node.js runtime.
+Therefore using Node.js may ensure your app remains Node friendly even when developed using Bun.

 To use Bun: